bjoluc/cetz/src/draw/shapes.typ

 ///
 /// = Anchors
 ///   Supports path anchors.
+///   The `"center"` anchor is calculated for triangles or closed polygons if all vertices share the same z value.
 ///
 /// - ..pts-style (coordinates, style): Positional two or more coordinates to draw lines between.
 Accepts style key-value pairs.
 /// - close (bool): If true, the line-strip gets closed to form a polygon